About

 Biography

-Hailed as “heady, euphoric, singular, surprising” by Publisher’s Weekly, “beautiful, horrifying, passionate, and bold,” by Jeff VanderMeer in The Millions, “Rilke’s lost female shadow,” by Conjunctions, and “universal and personal, comforting and jarring, ethereal and earthy,” by Electric Literature, QUINTAN ANA WIKSWO has long been active in the collusion and collision of transdisciplinary art and human rights.
-They are recognized for innovative hybrid works that integrate their fiction, nonfiction, memoir, poetry and essay with their original photography, performance, audio, and video installation.
-These projects interrupt sites and trajectories of human rights infractions, hate crime organizing, and global and local networks of the far right.
+Hailed as “heady, euphoric, singular, surprising” by Publisher’s Weekly, “beautiful, horrifying, passionate, and bold,” by Jeff VanderMeer in The Millions, “Rilke’s lost female shadow,” by Conjunctions, and “universal and personal, comforting and jarring, ethereal and earthy,” by Electric Literature, QUINTAN ANA WIKSWO is recognized for innovative hybrid works that integrate her fiction, nonfiction, memoir, poetry and essay with her original photography, performance, audio, and video installation.

-A human rights worker since 1988, Wikswo’s methodology is deeply grounded in collaborative and coalition-based organizing principles, long-term project fieldwork commitments, autobiography, forensic ecology, and intersectionality.
-Wikswo’s practice involves multi-year personal habitations of occluded sites with complex histories at the intersection of sexuality/gender, science/technology, othering/belonging, dis/ability, race and white supremacy, mythologies/shamanism, and military studies, with a special focus on human rights aftermath issues and crimes against humanity.
+Since 1988, Wikswo’s methodology is deeply grounded in collaborative and coalition-based organizing principles, long-term project fieldwork commitments, autobiography, forensic ecology, and intersectionality.
+Wikswo’s practice involves multi-year personal habitations of occluded sites with complex histories of life and existence.

-This work is guided by the multifacted – and often secret or unspoken – legacies of human, ecological and anthropocene history that inform contemporary behaviors, beliefs, and systems of power and control.
-Her final projects create interruptive, disruptive sites for investigation and discourse around existential questions about humanity, our societies, and how we can navigate beyond the limited boundaries that we are taught contain us.
+This work is guided by the multifacted – and often secret or unspoken – legacies of human, ecological and anthropocene history that inform contemporary behaviors, beliefs, and systems of being.
+Her final projects create sites for investigation and discourse around existential questions about humanity, our societies, and how we can navigate beyond the limited boundaries that we are taught contain us.

 Her forty major projects and commissions are published, exhibited, performed, presented, collected, and archived at institutions and centers throughout the world.